CtrlK

 Distinctiveness Conflict Risk

-While focused on metrics aggregation, it could potentially overlap with general monitoring skills, observability tools, or individual database/cache monitoring skills.
-The scope is broad ('applications, systems, databases, caches, and services') which increases conflict risk.
+While it specifies performance metrics aggregation, it could overlap with general monitoring/observability skills, dashboard creation skills, or individual database/cache monitoring skills.
+The scope is broad enough ('applications, systems, databases, caches, and services') that it might conflict with more specialized monitoring tools.

 2 / 3